Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can I claim investment losses?

-Yes, you can claim capital losses to reduce your tax burden.
+Yes, you can claim capital losses to reduce your tax burden if you are investing in a non-registered account.
 If you lose out when you sell your stock market securities, these losses can offset any capital gains you realize within the same tax year.

 Should I borrow to invest if I’m in a low income bracket?

-It might not make as much sense to borrow to invest if you fall under a lower income bracket, as the savings likely wouldn’t be significant enough.
+It might not make as much sense to borrow to invest if you fall under a lower income bracket.
+In this case, the savings likely wouldn’t be significant enough.

 Lisa Rennie avatar on Loans Canada